-Rosemary Church is an anchor for CNN International's 'World Report', and has more than 25 years of experience covering major global news events.
-She can be seen in the morning across Europe, Africa and the Middle East, and in the afternoon across Asia and Australia.
+Rosemary Church is an anchor for CNN International.
+With more than 25 years experience covering major global news events, she can be seen in the morning across Europe, Africa and the Middle East, and in the afternoon across Asia and Australia on CNNI.

 Based at the network's headquarters in Atlanta, Church has been with CNNI since 1998.
 In that time, she has anchored all the major world events that have unfolded across the globe, including the September 11th terrorist attacks against the United States; the wars in Afghanistan and Iraq; the capture of Saddam Hussein; the killing of Osama bin Laden; Japans 2011 earthquake and tsunami; and the Arab Spring.